InsertGNN: Can Graph Neural Networks Outperform Humans in TOEFL Sentence Insertion Problem?: Methodology

 \subsection{Preliminary}

-We first split the paragraph into five parts as $c_1, c_2, ..., c_5$ according to positions of four different slots ($A, B, C, D$).
-We pad the paragraph to make the graph complete if there is no leading sentence before slot $A$ or no ending sentence after slot $D$.
-Then a graph $G=(V,E)$ (see Fig \ref{1}) is built to describes all potential orders of the inserted paragraph, where each node $v_i$ represents a sentence and the directed edge $e_{ij}$ represents the relative order.
-If two sentences are or possibly are connected, there is a directed edge between them.

-After that, we feed both five sentences $c_1, c_2, ..., c_5$ from the splitted context paragraph and the taken-out sentence $q$ into a sentence encoder, obtaining representation vectors $\{S_{c1},...,S_{c5}\}$ for each sentence in the paragraph and $S_q$ for the taken-out sentence.
-These vectors correspond to node features, where $S_q$ corresponds to features of node $\{A, B, C, D\}$.
+As the TOEFL SI question has four options ($A, B, C, D$), we divide the input paragraph into five parts as $\{c_i\}_{i=1}^5$ to accommodate this setting.
+Then we pad the paragraph to make the graph complete if there is no leading sentence before the slot $A$ or no ending sentence after the slot $D$.
+A graph $\mathcal{G}=(\mathcal{V},\mathcal{E})$ (see Fig.~\ref{model}) is built to describe all potential orders of the inserted sentence, where each node $v_i$ represents a sentence, and the directed edge $e_{ij}$ represents the relative order.
+If two sentences are connected, there is a directed edge between them.
+After that, we feed $\{c_i\}_{i=1}^5$ from the splitted context paragraph and the taken-out sentence $q$ into a sentence encoder, obtaining representation vectors $\{\mathbf{S}_{c_i}\}_{i=1}^5$ and $\mathbf{S}_q$.
+These vectors serve as node features, where $\mathbf{S}_q$ corresponds to features of node $\{A, B, C, D\}$.